-We believe it is important that the school has strong links with the community and that parents should be involved in the education of their children for the benefit of both parent and child.
+We believe it is important that the academy has strong links with the community and that parents should be involved in the education of their children for the benefit of both parent and child.

 In the Autumn and Spring Term’s parents are invited to meet their child’s class teacher to discuss progress which is followed up with a short written progress report at the end of term.
 A final progress report is issued at the end of the Summer Term with an opportunity to follow it up with a face to face discussion if required.